Expected Dachshund litter

 About Cooper

-Cooper is a male Dachshund almost 5 years old.
+Cooper is a male Dachshund over 5 years old.
 Carefully selected as a great representative of his breed, Mendy decided to make him part of their program.
 Mendy has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Dachshund